-- 3. Learning Activities: (10x2=20 points.)
+- 4. Learning Activities: (10x3=30 points.)
 Both discrimination in the institution of health as well as health disparities continue to be a pressing problem in American society.
 Active learning activities aim to show students real-world explanations of health disparities using an active learning framework.
 More specifically, these in-class activities introduce students to health disparities, critically analyze health disparities and creatively develop policy solutions.
-See Canvas for more details, and I will discuss in class. - 4.
-Final Project: (Abstract Submission 10 points and Final Project 50 points)= 60 points This project will help students synthesize and interpret the material learned throughout the semester.
+See Canvas for more details, and I will discuss in class. - 5.
+Final Project: (Abstract Submission and Presentation: 10 points and Final Project: 40 points)= 50 points This project will help students synthesize and interpret the material learned throughout the semester.
 Students will be able to take the knowledge and transform it to their own.
 This activity is very flexible.
 I want you to take the areas that we covered and apply it to your field of study or future profession.
 The areas that we looked at are the following: health/illness, health disparities, and making changes.
 You will identify an "illness" or aspect of health; then, you will discuss its impacts on populations and why, and lastly, you will offer a solution in the form relevant to your field of study.
-You must first get your topic approved.
+You must first get your topic approved and you will present your topic.
 See more details on Canvas.
-The word count minimum is 750 words.
+The word count minimum is 750 words and maximum is 1,000.